alekmaul/pvsneslib/wiki/Installation.md

 You will find in this page detailed instructions to install PVSnesLib latest release on Windows or Linux (ubuntu or other debian distribution) environment.

 Before continuing, please keep in mind that PVsneslib works only on **32 bits** system for now.
-To avoid conflicts between versions, we recommend to install required dependencies in 32 bits when it is applicable (for msys and gcc).
+To avoid conflicts between versions, we recommend to install required dependencies in 32 bits when it is applicable (for msys).

 To follow this guide, you will need :